Rule 1: General governance policies of the Quebec Press Council

 c) The Committee shall hold at least three meetings per year, which shall be convened by the Secretary of the Committee;

-d) At the request of the President of the Board of Directors, the President of the Committee or the Executive Secretary, the Secretary of the Audit Committee may convene further meetings of the Committee;
+d) At the request of the President of the Board of Directors, the President of the Committee or the Secretary General, the Secretary of the Audit Committee may convene further meetings of the Committee;

 e) The Committee shall report once a year to the Board of Directors by means of its annual activity report covering the period from January 1 to December 31, in particular on the fulfilment of its mandate in general, at the first meeting of the Board of Directors held after March 1;

-f) The Executive Secretary shall normally attend meetings of the Committee, but shall not have the right to vote.
+f) The Secretary General shall normally attend meetings of the Committee, but shall not have the right to vote.
 The Committee may, however, request that meetings be convened and held in their absence.

 13. Civil and Criminal Liability